-This particular page lays out in brief our idea on how sustainable development in the global South depends on a society's political organization, aspirations, values, and housing and economic patterns.
+This particular page lays out in brief our idea on how sustainable development in the Southern Hemisphere depends on a society's political organization, aspirations, values, and housing and economic patterns.
 A unique approach based on the assets of each nation--and a very strong emphasis on education of all classes and both genders--will be the route to a better life through sustainable development.

 Along the way we will offer a few ideas about how developed nations can contribute to and learn from sustainable development world-wide, so if you identify more with Copenhagen and American suburbs, please keep reading.

 Recently we were asked why we even write about this topic on a community development website.
 We have a simple and straightforward answer.
 Sustainable development is important to community development because sustainability emphasizes long-term aspects of what we do today.

 Specifically, if we do not want our community development projects to be temporary improvements to our geographic communities that quickly fade, we need to think about sustainable development.
 If we do not want our community development successes in the developed world to feel like hollow victories when we look at tremendous suffering in developing countries, we need to devote some of our community compassion to thoughts about how the developed and the developing worlds will learn from one another’s experiences.

 Wherever you are, being able to create and maintain a viable infrastructure (which means the delivery mechanisms for transportation, communication, energy, electricity, and internet).
 You need a sound built environment and economy, and a fair and caring social system if you are to prevent the waste of human life and talent, renewable and non-renewable natural resources, and natural systems of our world.